 For most of us though, I’m guessing it doesn’t look like hitting snooze half a dozen times and arriving to work late and feeling disheveled.
 That is definitely starting on a poor note for me, and I try to avoid it at all costs.

-I recently read and LOVED the book The Miracle Morning by Hal Elrod.
+I read and LOVED the book The Miracle Morning by Hal Elrod.
 I listened to a podcast ages ago where Hal was interviewed and talked about the book and just finally got around to reading it.
 I’ve noticed a huge difference both in the way I feel in the morning (I’m enjoying my mornings a lot more) and in my level of productivity throughout the day since I started implementing the tips in this book.

 If you’re interested in improving your mornings (and really your entire day) by creating a morning ritual, then I seriously recommend you read The Miracle Morning!